 Using a professional tax accountant has many benefits.
-Tax returns can be tricky, and a tax agents can help you prepare and submit your tax return.
-They are generally accountants who have registered to provide tax-related advice.
-Tax agents liaise closely with their clients to help them claim as much in deductions as possible and get the biggest tax return.
+Tax returns can be tricky, and tax agents can help you prepare and submit your tax return.
+They are generally accountants registered to provide tax-related advice.
+Tax agents liaise closely with their clients to help them claim as many deductions as possible and get the biggest tax return.
 They can also help and provide advice for managing your taxes throughout the year.

 What is an accountant?